Louise of France: Childhood at Fontevraud Abbey

+For three years during the renovations, Victoire and Sophie lived in the abbess' apartment and Thérèse and Louise in a neighbouring, badly maintained house.
+The poor living conditions may have contributed to a serious illness Sophie, Thérèse, and Louise suffered in late 1738.
+The youngest was so ill that the abbess ordered her baptism on 20 December, which is when she received the name Louise Marie.
+The cermony took place in the local parish church of Saint Michael, and the sick girl was placed under the Virgin Mary's special protection, dedicated to wear white for a year.
+The Queen remarked on the illness in a personal letter, identifying it as dysentery, adding that “one has but pains in this cruel world, but thank God, we are not made to stay here”.
+As an adult, Louise remained fond of the church where she had been christened, received her first communion, and was confirmed, and where she and her sisters celebrated Easter every year (ordinarily, they heard mass in their private chapel).
+In 1755, the princesses donated a painting of Saint Joseph and the Christ Child to the church.'

 The princesses were raised primarily by two nuns, Sister Mac Carthy and Sister Françoise Paris de Soulange, the latter being the most beloved by them.
 They were also each assigned one nun as a personal gouvernante.
 Sometimes, they were subjected to harsh punishments, such as being shut into a burial crypt alone, which caused Madame Victoire to suffer from lifelong panic attacks.'
 They were never visited by any of their relatives, including their parents.

-Three teachers are known to have been appointed for mesdames at Fontevraud: Abbot Piers, a legal scholar, who, however, died in November 1738; Monsieur de Caix, one of the royal musicians; and a dancing master.
-The memoirs of Madame Campan claim that at the age of twelve, Louise had not yet learnt the alphabet fully, which her biographer Stryenski dismisses based on the existence of her signatures from her time in Fontevraud.
-She was considered intelligent from a young age, and she enjoyed mocking others (as did her father and her brother) and herself.
+Three teachers are known to have been appointed for the girls at Fontevraud: Abbot Piers, a legal scholar, who, however, died in November 1738; Monsieur de Caix, one of the royal musicians; and a dancing master.
+The memoirs of Madame Campan claim that by the age of twelve, Louise had not yet learnt the alphabet fully, which her biographer Stryenski dismisses based on the existence of her signatures from the time.
+She was considered intelligent from a young age and she enjoyed mocking others and herself (as did her father and her brother).